flenniken/statictea/docs/matches.md

 # matchReplCmd

 Match the REPL commands and the trailing optional whitespace.
+One space or end of line is required.

 ```nim
 proc matchReplCmd(line: string; start: Natural): Option[Matches] {.